sensei-alex/qrs/README.md

 ## Contributing

-- If you don't see any buttons on the sender, please submit an issue
+- If you don't see any buttons on the devices, please submit an issue
 - I'm using turn-rs on the server side because I found it the simplest to set up

 ## License